Basic Formatting

 You can see the available HTML tags/options on your site at /filter/tips.

-HTML that is not allowed will be stripped out before rendering to site visitors.
+HTML that is not allowed will be stripped out on save or before rendering to site visitors.